Aki Narula

-Aki Narula (born 1968) is an Indian fashion designer and costume designer and wardrobe stylist in Hindi films, who is most known for films like, Bunty Aur Babli (2006), Jhoom Barabar Jhoom (2007) and Dostana (2008).
+Aki Narula (born 1968) is an Indian fashion designer, costume designer and wardrobe stylist in Hindi films, who is most known for films like Bunty Aur Babli (2005), Don - The Chase Begins Again (2006), Jhoom Barabar Jhoom (2007) and Dostana (2008).
 His brand label "AKI" was launched in 1996.

 Early life and education

 Born and brought up in Kolkata, he did his schooling from La Martiniere Calcutta, and passed out in 1987.
 He graduated in commerce from St. Xavier's College, Kolkata, while at college, he started designing clothes for rock concerts, college plays and Xavotsav, the annual college fest.
 He worked with the Lintas Group, as a management trainee, for a period of ten months, before going to Arizona State University, for a communications course.

 Aki has had no formal training in fashion designing.
-"While studying commerce at St. Xavier’s College, Calcutta, I was completely taken up by fashion.
+"While studying commerce at St. Xavier's College, Calcutta, I was completely taken up by fashion.
 And despite no formal training in fashion designing, I began to design outfits for my friends," he said.